 There are many Object-Oriented programming languages and OOP languages offer many advantages.
 As you have hopefully already learned, the Xojo language is OOP and that is one of the reasons it can be easy to grasp and start using.

 Tip: Object-Oriented programming (OOP) is a style of programming based on “objects”, which are data structures that contain data (properties) and code (methods).
 These data structures are called “classes”.
 Classes are the fundamental building blocks of all Xojo applications.

-To speed up that way of thinking, today I recommend you that you watch the Object-Oriented Programming Concepts video.
-It’s only 29 minutes long so you should be able to also get through chapter 9 of the textbook 🙂
+To speed up that way of thinking, today I recommend you that you watch the Understanding Object-Oriented Programming with Xojo video.
+It’s 1 hour long so you should be able to also get through chapter 9 of the textbook 🙂

 You want to start thinking and writing code so you can reuse it and evolve it without breaking what you have already done.
 Here is a good (and short!) tutorial that puts this into practice.
 It will teach you how to do one of the first things most developers want to do – modify the behavior of an existing control so it fits a specific need or create your own controls.

 Day 5: Look at the Examples!

 At this point you should feel pretty comfortable using Xojo and writing simple apps using the Xojo language.